ycc1107/NLP/readme.md

 will analyze there documents to generate snippets.

-Google result sinnpet is the first sentence of wiki page.
+Google result snippet is the first sentence of wiki page.
 The project result is the highest weighted sentence from page.

-Result from prject:
+Result from project:
 + Title :
   Climate change - Wikipedia, the free encyclopedia
 + Link :